zdravkov/kendo-docs/api/framework/ganttdatasource.md

 ---
 nav_title: kendo.data.GanttDataSource
 title: API Reference for Kendo UI GanttDataSource
-meta_description: Learn more about the configuration of Kendo UI GanttDataSource, methods and events.
+description: Learn more about the configuration of Kendo UI GanttDataSource, methods and events.
 ---

 # kendo.data.GanttDataSource